Final Girl - All 20+ Feature Film Boxes Compared!

 S1·F3

-Chooses between full HP regeneration OR action cards worth 6 time points; very flexible Usable everywhere.
-Adapting to the situation makes her valuable in almost any scenario. ⭐ Especially beginner-friendly since her ability is always useful.
+Chooses between a full HP heal OR action cards worth up to 6 time; very flexible Usable everywhere.
+Adapting to the situation makes her valuable in almost any scenario.
+Especially beginner-friendly, since the ability is always useful.

 S1·F4

-Immune to Item Traps; draws an extra Item card on Search and picks the better one Marrek Murders, Madness in the Dark – in boxes with dangerous item decks or trap tokens, her immunity guards against nasty surprises.
+Immune to Item Traps; draws an extra item card on a search and picks the better one Marrek Murders, Madness in the Dark – in boxes with dangerous item decks or trap tokens, her immunity protects against nasty surprises.
 Her search bonus is valuable everywhere.

 S1·F4

-Takes 3 damage to draw the Critical Blow action card; a risky finisher; highest HP in S1 Versus killers with low HP reserves in the finale (Hans, Geppetto).
-High HP (7) cushions the self-damage risk.
-Less effective in S3/S4 boxes with 15+ HP killers.
+Takes 3 damage to draw the Critical Blow action card; a risky but powerful finisher; highest HP in S1 Against killers with low HP reserves in the finale (Hans, Geppetto).
+Her high HP (7) cushions the self-damage risk.
+Less effective in S3/S4 boxes with high killer HP.

 S1·F5

-On losing health, reveal the Final Health token and swap it for a better one if applicable; a strategic survival edge Universal – usable against any killer.
-Final Health token manipulation gives a strategic edge regardless of scenario.
+On losing health, reveal and optionally swap her Final Health Token for a better one; a strategic survival edge Universal – usable against any killer.
+Final Health Token manipulation grants a strategic edge regardless of scenario.

 S1·F5

-+2 Time when discarding action cards for time; optimizes time management Into the Void, The Falconwood Files – in time-critical boxes with lots of expensive actions, the time bonus is the difference between one extra action or not.
++2 time when discarding action cards for time; optimizes time management Into the Void, The Falconwood Files – in time-intensive boxes with many expensive actions, the time bonus is the difference between one more action or none.

-Series 2 – ⚠ no Final Girl here is photo- or PDF-verified; all details are community sources
+Series 2 – no Final Girl here is photo- or PDF-verified; all data comes from community sources

 S2·F1

-On Search actions, also searches unused Item cards from other boxes Everywhere – considered one of the most powerful FGs in the entire game.
-Finds items that don't normally exist in the box being played.
+Searches also draw from unused item cards belonging to other boxes Anywhere – considered one of the most powerful Final Girls in the whole game.
+Finds items that the current box doesn't normally include.
 Very strong despite only 4 HP.

 S2·F1

-Extra hand slot + tracking marker for limited-use items; highest HP in S2 Universal – more slots and durability are advantageous everywhere.
-7 HP make her one of the most robust Final Girls overall.
+Extra hand slot + tracking marker for limited-use items; highest HP in S2 Universal – more room and more durability are beneficial anywhere.
+7 HP makes her one of the toughest Final Girls in the game.

 S2·F2

-+1 die at full HP; flamethrower: damage = current HP; changes the typical low-HP strategy Healing-friendly maps (Madness in the Dark, Creech Manor) – here, actively healing rather than adrenaline-rushing pays off.
++1 die at full HP; Flamethrower: damage equals her current HP total Healing-friendly boxes (Madness in the Dark, Creech Manor) – flips the usual low-HP strategy.
+Here, actively healing beats adrenaline-rushing.

 S2·F2

-Starts with Guard ×2 and Furious Strike; instant defensive capability from round 1 Versus aggressive killers (Inkanyamba, Ratchet Lady, Evomorph) – Guard cards from the very start give immediate safety against killers with high early damage potential.
+Starts with 2× Guard and Furious Strike; immediate defensive capability from round 1 Against aggressive killers (Inkanyamba, Ratchet Lady, Evomorph) – Guard cards from the very start provide immediate safety against killers with strong early damage potential.

 S2·F3

-Can reroll a 1 (failure) once per roll; significantly reduces bad luck Sacred Groves, Utopia, Storybook Woods – on high-variance maps with frequent bad-luck cascades, Ava's reroll cushions the worst outcomes. ⭐ Beginner-friendly.
+Can reroll a fail (1/blank) once per roll; significantly reduces bad luck Sacred Groves, Utopia, Storybook Woods – on high-variance boards with frequent bad-luck cascades, Ava's reroll softens the worst outcomes.
+Beginner-friendly.

 S2·F3

-Picks 2 basic actions (Walk, Short Rest, Focus, etc.) and permanently strengthens their effect A stable all-rounder for any box.
-Upgrading zero-cost cards works in any scenario. ⭐ An excellent beginner pick for cross-use.
+Chooses 2 base actions (Walk, Short Rest, Focus, etc.) and permanently boosts their effect A steady all-rounder for any box.
+Upgrading zero-cost cards works in every scenario.
+An excellent beginner pick for cross-play.

 S2·F4

-Moves automatically when an enemy is within 2 spaces; a reactive evasion strategy Creech Manor, Wingard Cottage – on small, cramped locations with little room to dodge, automatic reactive movement makes escaping noticeably more reliable.
+Moves automatically whenever an enemy is within 2 spaces; a reactive evasion strategy Creech Manor, Wingard Cottage – on small, cramped locations with little room to dodge, automatic reactive movement makes escaping much more reliable.

 S2·F4